json-api/json-api/_format/1.1/index.md

 By default, the context of a link is the [top-level object][top level], [resource object][resource objects] or [relationship object][relationships] in which the link appears.

-If the `rel` member is not present on a link object, it **SHOULD** be interpreted to contain the member name of the link object.
+If the `rel` member is not present on a link object, the link's relation type **SHOULD** be interpreted as the name of the link object.
+The `rel` parameter can contain multiple link relation types.
+When this occurs, it establishes multiple links that share the same context, target, and target attributes.

 Except for the `profile` key in the top-level links object and the `type` key in an [error object]'s links object, each key present in a links object